 Achor Center – Is one of the local Atlanta agencies that runs section 8 housing vouchers in Atlanta.
 Programs are targeted at elderly persons, single homeless women, grandparents with grandchildren as well as low income women with children.
 Subsidizes are offered too.

 St. Vincent De Paul Society, Inc. - A partnership of local churches that may be able to offer limited amounts of rent assistance.
 Other social services are available as well, such as information on transitional housing or short term loan programs.
-(770) 458-5415
+Volunteers from St. Vincent visit the applicants home in Atlanta before any funds for paying housing or rental expenses are approved.
+Call (770) 458-5415.

 Buckhead Christian Ministry – A couple thousand people are helped per year.
 The goal is to prevent homelessness in Fulton County and the city.
 The not-for profit can help people pay their mortgage payments, rent, cooling or utility bills.
 Both short and long term assistance is offered.
 Assistance is offered as part of the Homelessness Prevention and Rapid Re-Housing Fund.
 (404) 239-0058